eugeniogiusti/Proxmox_notes/README.md

-# Guide: Configuring a Trunk Interface on Proxmox and Mounting a Disk with ISO
+# Guide: Configuring a Trunk Interface on Proxmox

 This guide covers two important aspects:
 1. **Configuring a network interface as a trunk on a Proxmox server.**